 If a company is being acquired, the brand value is the amount which in addition to the other aspects is part of the overall equation.
 It can be represented with a figure.
 A popular brand can command values in millions or billions of dollars.
 Brand value becomes very important in these cases where the company needs to be valuated for purpose of investment and acquisitions.
 If the brand value is not considered then the valuation would be incorrect.

-There are a number of measures to measure brand value or brand equity.
-Some of them are as follows:
+There are a number of metrics to measure brand value.

-- In a consumer goods industry, number of repeat purchases, customer loyalty towards paying a premium for their products serve as good measures.
+1. In a consumer goods industry, number of repeat purchases, customer loyalty towards paying a premium for their products serve as good measures.

-- In other general industries, another measure of brand loyalty from an employment perspective is the number of people willing to associate with the brand/ company at the same or lower salary.
+2. In other general industries, another measure of brand loyalty from an employment perspective is the number of people willing to associate with the brand/ company at the same or lower salary.

 3. Brand value depends a lot on the inherent characteristics of the product that make up the brand.
 All the branding concepts incur expenses and costs.
 A campaign, product research, rebranding exercises all cost millions of dollars when it comes to developing and sustaining a brand.
 All these can be seen as investments and add to the brand value of the product or the organization.
 The brand image is a very important qualitative aspect of the value.
 A positive brand image has high worth from investor's perspective.